Skip to content

 Ludwigia grandiflora

-Water primrose is from South America and was introduced as an ornamental pond plant.
+Water Primrose is from South America and was introduced to the UK as an ornamental pond plant.

 It grows aggressively, forming dense mats on freshwater surfaces.
-These dense mats impede water flow, exacerbate flooding, and create anoxic conditions detrimental to fish and other aquatic life.
-It can obstruct irrigation channels and drainage systems, posing challenges for agricultural and flood management practices.
+These dense mats impede water flow, exacerbate flooding and create anoxic conditions detrimental to fish and other aquatic life.
+It can obstruct irrigation channels and drainage systems, posing challenges for agriculture and flood management.

-Water primrose is still rare in the wild in the UK but increasing.
-In Devon it occurs on the Grand Western Canal near Tiverton where it is being controlled through spaying and being pulled up.
+Water Primrose is still rare in the wild in the UK but it is increasing.
+In Devon it occurs on the Grand Western Canal near Tiverton where it’s controlled through spraying and being pulled up.

 Actions

-Be aware of water primrose and how to identify it.
-Report records to Devon Biodiversity Records Centre and Devon Invasive Species Initiative immediately to share the record and obtain advice on control.
+Be aware of Water Primrose and how to identify it.
+Contact Devon Biodiversity Records Centre and Devon Invasive Species Initiative immediately to share the record and obtain advice on control.

 Where to focus action